 Maintaining the ability to live independently at home can be a valuable alternative to nursing home care for many older adults.
 The use of specialized mobility solutions, like the VELA Independence Chair for senior mobility, can significantly contribute to this goal.
 Offering features such as a central brake for enhanced safety and electric height adjustability, the VELA Chair assists with everyday activities by easing transfers and promoting mobility.
 These attributes not only help preserve the individual’s dignity and autonomy but also reduce the physical demands on caregivers, ideally delaying the need for full-time nursing home admission.

-Emphasizing safety, comfort, and energy efficiency, the VELA Chair stands as a testament to how thoughtful design can support aging in place, providing peace of mind for families and caregivers alike.
+Emphasizing safety, comfort, and energy efficiency, the VELA Chair stands as a testament to how thoughtful design and technological integration can support aging in place, providing peace of mind for families and caregivers alike.